LesleyLai/digital-garden/content/Concepts/Rust extension traits.md

 publish: true
 tags:
   - computing/Rust/traits
+title: Extension Trait in Rust
 ---

-# Extension Trait in Rust

 We can't add "extension methods" to external struct or traits because of Rust's [[./orphan rule|orphan rule]].

 For example, say we want to add additional methods to `insta::Settings`, an external type, we can't do it directly.
 But we can create another trait: